 Office of University Counsel

 The Office of University Counsel serves to foster an environment of mutual respect in which all members of the Coastal Carolina University community may flourish.
-The Office of University Counsel provides timely, accurate legal counsel and advice on University-related matters to administrators, faculty and staff in performance of their duties.
+Read the Coastal Carolina University Code of Ethical Conduct.

 When To Consult the Office of University Counsel